viklund/FEGA-onboarding/README.md

 There is no time limit on establishing a Federated EGA Node.
 Onboarding will take more or less time depending on existing infrastructure and governance models, availability of funding and resources, user needs, and other factors.

+## Tell me more about this repository

+### Contributing

+Please see our [contributing guide](CONTRIBUTING.md) for information on how to contribute to the generation and maintenace of these materials.
+Thank you in advance for your contributions!

-## Usage
+### Usage

 The content of the material is developed collaboratively in shared Google documents and Markdown.
-A templating system ([Jekyll](http://jekyllrb.com/)) is used to format the onboarding materials and generate a website (**TBD**).
+A templating system ([Jekyll](http://jekyllrb.com/)) is used to format the onboarding materials and generate a website (https://ega-archive.github.io/FEGA-onboarding/).
 The theme used is [Read-the-docs](https://docs.readthedocs.io/en/stable/index.html) and Github Pages version by [jekyll-theme-rtd](https://github.com/carlosperate/jekyll-theme-rtd).

 If you want to build the website locally, please have a look at this tutorial (**TBD**).

-## License
+### License

 The content of the FEGA onboarding materials and website are licensed under the [Creative Commons Attribution Share Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

-## Contributing

-Please see our [contributing guide](CONTRIBUTING.md) for information on how to contribute to the generation and maintenace of these materials.
-Thank you in advance for your contributions!

-## Acknowledgements
+### Acknowledgements

 We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the Federated EGA community for their support, and our funding partners (**To be listed somewhere**).